andyn922/py-cloudflare-dynamic-dns/README.md

 # Cloudflare Dynamic DNS Client.
-Update a single record on cloudflare with the ip address if where this script is run. **Tested on python 3.9** may or may not work on earlier versions.
+Update a single record on cloudflare with the ip address of where this script was run.
+**Tested on python 3.9** may or may not work on earlier versions.

 # Setup

 ## Required python modules
- - requiests
+ - requests
  - arrow

 ## Cloudflare API token